 I melted 55g of coconut oil and added it to the 'crumbs' along with 6 tsp maple syrup and mixed it all together.
 I lined eight holes of a cupcake pan with cling film, then pressed the mixture into the holes making sure the sides and bottom were of an even thickness.
 Then I put it in the freezer for 30 minutes.

-And the tarts were done!
-This is the kind of healthy and vegan-friendly food more people need to try as it tastes so decadent and naughty when you eat, but it’s actually good for you.
+And the Raspberry & Coconut Tarts were done!
+This is the kind of healthy and vegan-friendly food more people need to try as it tastes so decadent and naughty when you eat, but it's actually good for you.
 Surely the perfect health food?!

 The tart base is crunchy and tastes sweet and chocolatey, and the coconut cream melts in the mouth.
-You can add any fresh berries or fruit to these tarts depending on your preference, and any nuts too.
+You can add any fresh berries or fruit to these Raspberry & Coconut Tarts depending on your preference, and any nuts too.

 Raspberry & Coconut Tarts (Vegan)